wiamsuri/apistar-docker-codepipline/README.md

-# apistar-docker-codebuild
+# API Star Docker CodePipeline
-This repository includes code to launch an API to AWS CodeDeploy while using AWS CodeBuild to build the docker image.
+This repository includes code to launch an API Star project to AWS CodeDeploy while using AWS CodeBuild to build the docker image.

 ## Pipeline Overview
 GitHub -> AWS CodeBuild -> AWS ElasticContainerRepository -> AWS CodeDeploy